CI Direct Investing Review 2025 (Formerly WealthBar)

 2. The fees that CI Direct Investing will take for helping you out on your investing journey.

-The underlying ETF fees are going to cost between .17% and .19% for the ETF portfolios.
+The underlying ETF fees are going to cost between .16% and .30% for the passive ETF portfolios.
+The active ETF portfolios and the Socially Responsible Investment (SRI) portfolios will come with a higher ETF fee.

 The ETF fees that we refer to are known as a Management Expense Ratio (MER) and are commonly shown as a percentage of your overall assets.
 Because MERs are an inherent part of the ETFs themselves, clients will not see this money deducted from their CI Direct Investing account.